-The most important thing for people to remember when visiting a kauri forest is to clean their shoes and stay on the tracks.
-Because kauri dieback is spread through soil, DOC and other conservation groups have been working hard to upgrade tracks.
+The most important thing to do when visiting a kauri forest is to clean your shoes and stay on the tracks.
+Because kauri dieback is spread through soil, DOC and other groups have been improving tracks.
 Boardwalks and viewing platforms are being built to keep visitors out of mud and away from kauri roots.

 - Find out more about DOC’s work here: http://www.doc.govt.nz/nature/pests-and-threats/diseases/kauri-dieback/o....

 Not all kauri trees are protected by DOC or other government agencies within the kauri region.
 There are many private properties that have kauri trees.
 It is important that these are also protected.

 A the moment there is no cure for kauri dieback.
 Everybody that visits kauri forests needs to help slow its spread.
 It is important that the scientists, conservation experts, and biosecurity experts communicate well with the public.